 \subsubsection{Data Generation}

-In each run of the simulation, we simulated three independent standard normal covariates, $x_k$ $k=1,\dots,3$.
-However, only the first two covariates were ``observed,'' i.e. were included in the analysis model.
-Given the covariates, the (true) principal scores were defined as
+In each run of the simulation, we simulated three independent covariates, $x_k$, $k=1,\dots,3$, with $x_1,x_2\sim N(0,1)$, and the distribution of $x_3$ dependent on other factors but standardized so that $\EE[x_3]=0$, $Var(x_3)=1$.
+Only the first two covariates were ``observed,'' i.e., were included in the analysis model.
+Given all three covariates, the principal scores were set as